nvtienanh/docker-hue/hue-src/docs/docs-site/content/administrator/configuration/editor/_index.md

 ---
-title: "SQL Editor"
+title: "Editor"
 date: 2019-03-13T18:28:09-07:00
 draft: false
-weight: 1
+weight: 2
 ---

 The goal of the Editor is to open-up data to more users by making self service querying easy and productive.
-It has one of the best SQL autocomplete and many [more features](/user/editor/).
+It has one of the best SQL autocomplete and many [more features]({{% param baseURL %}}administrator/configuration/editor/).

 It is available in Editor or Notebook.
 Dialects can be added to the main `[notebook]` section like this: